Explainable Activity Recognition for Smart Home Systems

+For our analysis, we utilize a one-way Analysis of Variance (ANOVA) with a Tukey post-hoc test.
 The ANOVA determined a significant difference between the percent of XAI-based explanation accuracies (F(3,664)=18.31, p<0.001).
-We see that $\mathcal{E}_{SHAP}$ have the highest \textit{EAcc\%}, while $\mathcal{E}_{LIME}$ have the lowest \textit{EAcc\%}.
-Specifically, we observe that $\mathcal{E}_{SHAP}$ (t(664)=-6.57, p<0.001) and $\mathcal{E}_{Anchors}$ (t(664)=5.45, p<0.001) have a statistically greater \textit{EAcc\%} than $\mathcal{E}_{LIME}$.
-Similarly, $\mathcal{E}_{SHAP}$ (t(664)=-4.48, p<0.001) and $\mathcal{E}_{Anchors}$ (t(664)=3.36, p<0.01) have a statistically greater \textit{EAcc\%} than $\mathcal{E}_{LIME+}$.
+We see that $\mathcal{E}_{SHAP}$ have the highest \textit{ESen\%}, while $\mathcal{E}_{LIME}$ have the lowest \textit{ESen\%}.
+Specifically, we observe that $\mathcal{E}_{SHAP}$ (t(664)=-6.57, p<0.001) and $\mathcal{E}_{Anchors}$ (t(664)=5.45, p<0.001) have a statistically greater \textit{ESen\%} than $\mathcal{E}_{LIME}$.
+Similarly, $\mathcal{E}_{SHAP}$ (t(664)=-4.48, p<0.001) and $\mathcal{E}_{Anchors}$ (t(664)=3.36, p<0.01) have a statistically greater \textit{ESen\%} than $\mathcal{E}_{LIME+}$.
 These results show that both SHAP and Anchors generate significantly higher percentages of accurate explanations compared to the LIME and LIME+ XAI models, with the SHAP XAI model generating the most percentages of accurate explanations.

 We also report the computation time required to generate an explanation for one activity instance (yellow in Figure \ref{fig:acc_cpu}) using a quad-core Intel i7-6700K CPU $@$ 4.00GHz with 32GB RAM.
 We observe that $\mathcal{E}_{LIME}$ and $\mathcal{E}_{LIME+}$ have the shortest computation (5.91 seconds), while $\mathcal{E}_{Anchors}$ explanations have the longest computation (739.1 seconds).
 We additionally see that $\mathcal{E}_{SHAP}$'s computation time (695.2 seconds) is slightly shorter than Anchors, but similarly longer than $\mathcal{E}_{LIME}$ and $\mathcal{E}_{LIME+}$.
-While we do not claim superiority of one XAI model over another based on computation time, we demonstrate that with increased accuracy of explanations (\textit{EAcc\%}), comes an increased cost in computation time as well.
+While we do not claim superiority of one XAI model over another based on computation time, we demonstrate that with increased accuracy of explanations (\textit{ESen\%}), comes an increased cost in computation time as well.